For a video about recent thoughts and ideas, follow this link.

 Throughout my adult life I have found that being adaptable has been a vital necessity; I have had to move house with unbearable frequency and I seemed constantly to be searching for a new teaching post.
 In 20 years I taught in twelve different settings and turned my hand to teaching all sorts of different types of learner.
 The greatest gratification came from working with the students who, for one reason or another, were having difficulty accessing education.
 My most memorable post was as head of science at a specialist school for children with specific learning difficulties.
 I really engaged with these children and, not being the greatest scientist ever, I found that I was able to pitch my lessons at a level from which they could benefit.
 I also spent many weekends taking them camping and walking on Dartmoor and got to know their frustrations and problems with education well.

 All this time my role as ‘Wife Of’ an Army officer had been emotionally exhausting; I had been deeply involved with cases of child abuse, family conflict and post-traumatic stress.
 I saw at first hand the damage that people can do to each other in times of stress and the impact this can have on entire layers of family life.
-It was not a role I relished; I resented the idea that I was considered to be the appropriate person for it simply because of my husband’s position but the effect of this was that I put immense demands on myself to get it right whilst myself dealing with long periods of separation, some of which was very stressful.
+It was not a role I relished; I resented the idea that I was considered to be the appropriate person for it simply because of my husband’s position but the effect of this was that I put immense demands on myself to get it right whilst myself dealing with long periods of separation, some of which were very stressful.
 Eventually the combined pressures of these two aspects of my life led to emotional exhaustion.
 When an opportunity arose for me to take time off to study for a degree in Applied Art at Weston College, Somerset I leaped at it.
 Suddenly many feelings which I had suppressed for years came pouring out.

 I began creating work which seemed more like therapy; working within a range of automatic drawing techniques led to results which surprised me and were not easy for me to interpret.
 I began to believe that art was ‘the answer’ and, given that it was an applied degree, I use the work experience aspect of it to explore this idea further by working at a therapeutic community as an assistant art therapist.